-Many student leaders have found themselves in these situations, and yet you cannot simply ignore the need to address concerns within your organization.
-You can use a strategic problem–solving framework and your leadership skills to find viable solutions and make real change.
+Many student leaders have found themselves in these situations, and yet cannot simply ignore the need to address concerns within your organization.
+Participants can use a strategic problem–solving framework and leadership skills to find viable solutions and make real change.

-For Hazing Specific Session: This session can be modified to include a new member education review with simple but real life scenarios.
+Hazing Specific Session: This session can be modified to include a new member education with a focus on hazing prevention with simple but real life scenarios.
 Leadership can use this session to evaluate what they are really trying to accomplish with new member education, and strategically design a program that precludes hazing.
-There have been great success stories from this session where we focus on helping new member educators see how to better develop new members by addressing the real issues and understanding the older/active members are often the real problem.
+There have been great success stories from this session where NovakTalks focuses on helping new member educators see how to better develop new members by addressing the real issues and understanding the older/active members are often the real problem.

-For Behavior Specific Session: This session can be modified to include a dialogue on behavior problems related to alcohol, drug use or hazing and the impact of environmental norms on this behavior.
-Simple but real life scenarios are used so leaders can evaluate what they are really trying to promote within the team or organization and where they may be missing the mark.
+For Behavior Specific Session: This session can be modified to include a dialogue on behavior problems related to alcohol, drug use, or hazing and the impact of environmental norms on this behavior.
+Simple but real life scenarios are used allowing leaders to evaluate what they are really trying to promote within the team or organization and where they may be missing the mark.

-*This session can be modified for non-fraternal student organization.
+*This session may be modified for non-fraternal student organizations.